 Spike: Come on, you guys.
 Let me in!

 Rainbow Dash: Sure thing, Spike!

 Applejack: Dressed?
 Uh, beg pardon, Rarity, but, uh… we don’t normally wear clothes.

 This exchange indicates that Rarity has human Disney princess archetypes ingrained in her mind, lightly touching the fourth wall in the process.
 Rarity has eagerly signed herself up to be a sweet and innocent prospective princess who can do no wrong, indicated in part by her forgetting that she doesn’t normally wear clothes.
 This mindset is going to smack her in the face when she meets her fabled prince.

 Spike is then let into the room.
 He expresses an excitement of his own for the gala, which he didn’t do in The Ticket Master: having a good time with friends in his and Twilight Sparkle’s hometown.
 The ponies say they’re going to be busy with their own matters, but Twilight promises they will have some time together.
-This nearly the pattern of the seven main cast members each having an excitement for the gala.
+This neatly completes the pattern of the seven main cast members each having an excitement for the gala.
 Spike’s excitement is the simplest but perhaps the most heartfelt, and we’re going to learn Twilight’s excitement a little later.